rss2022-19/website/reports/lab_report_6.md

 Specifically, among the search-based algorithms, our team chose to use the A* algorithm due to its guarantee of optimality within a reasonable timeframe.
 A* is the adaptation of Dijkstra’s algorithm with the insertion of a heuristic function, which estimates the cost of the path from the node under evaluation to the end node.
 Dijkstra’s algorithm is a graph algorithm that guarantees the lowest cost path in a weighted graph from a start to end node.
 If implemented with a priority queue, A* is essentially Dijkstra’s algorithm, except that the priority of items is the cost of the path up to the last node of the path + the heuristic from the last node of the path to the end goal.

 When implementing A*, we had to choose a heuristic for the algorithm to use, where the heuristic heavily affects what kind of path and and the runtime of the algorithm.
 The cost of the path that our code uses is the Manhattan distance of the path, as that most closely resembles what the robot will do on the pixel map, where moving diagonally costs slightly more than moving in a straight line due to the constraints of physical distances.
 The optimal heuristic is the exact cost of the path to the end goal, which would guarantee minimal runtime and shortest path.
 However, Manhattan distances would be impossible to evaluate as a heuristic, as we would need the exact path that we would use to get to the end goal, which is what we are trying to solve for!
 So we must find another heuristic.
-An important property of the heuristic is that it never predicts a cost more than the actual cost of the exact path, in other words, the heuristic should lowerbound the actual path cost, if we want to maintain the guarantee of shortest path (even at the cost of runtime: a function that consistently reports a cost under the actual path cost will take a longer time to run than one that had the exact cost, but will return the same optimal path, rather than a function that consistently reports over the exact cost of the path, which will neither guarantee an optimal path nor a low runtime).
+An important property of the heuristic is that it never predicts a cost more than the actual cost of the exact path, in other words, the heuristic should lowerbound the actual path cost, if we want to maintain the guarantee of shortest path (even at the cost of runtime: a function that consistently reports a cost under the actual path cost will take a longer time to run than one that had the exact cost, but will return the same optimal path, rather than a function that consistently reports over the exact cost of the path, which will neither guarantee an optimal path nor a low runtime relative to the exact cost).
 With this in mind, the robot uses the Euclidean distance between the end node and the goal, as the distance is always less than or equal to the Manhattan distance between 2 points.

-### Pure Pursuit
+### Pure Pursuit (Praj)
 Once an optimal trajectory is returned by the path planning module, pure pursuit takes over to drive the robot towards the calculated waypoints.
 Pure pursuit is a control algorithm that steers the robot through the planned path by determining intermediate goal positions and calculating the curvature that will get the vehicle to that point.
 The first step is placing the robot on the map with the help of the lidar-based localization package developed in the previous lab exercise.
 Once the coordinates of the robot in the map frame are returned, we can use it to find the segment on the calculated path that is nearest to the robot.
 The path, which is represented as a series of points on the map, is checked iteratively beginning with the segment between the first and second points, followed by the segment between the second and third points, and so on.
 Equations (1) through (3) show how distance to each path segment between points p1 and p2 is calculated given the robot’s position q.
 $$p_1 = (x_1,y_1)\quad p_2 = (x_2,y_2)\quad q = (x_R,y_R)$$